PluralKit/PluralKit/docs/2-user-guide.md

 - Metadata *(message count, creation date, etc)*
 - Visibility *(whether the member shows up in member lists)*

 As with system privacy, each can be set to **public** or **private**.
 The same rules apply for how they are shown, too.
 When set to **public**, anyone who queries your system (by account or system ID, or through the API), will see this information.
-When set to **private**, the information will only be shown when *you yourself* query the information.
+When set to **private**, the information will only be shown when *you yourself* query the information with the -all flag, for example `pk;member <member> -all`.
 The cards will still be displayed in the channel the commands are run in, so it's still your responsibility not to pull up information in servers where you don't want it displayed.

 However, there are two catches:
 - When the **name** is set to private, it will be replaced by the member's **display name**, but only if they have one!
 If the member has no display name, **name privacy will not do anything**.
 PluralKit still needs some way to refer to a member by name :)